Glimpse/StickerApp/README.md

     `zookeeperConnect` | DNS name and port of a ZooKeeper instance

   IMPORTANT:
   * The azureActiveDirectory setting values are retrieved via the Azure Portal after you have configured the B2C Tenant as described in bullet #4 above.
-Specifically, click on the B2C Tenant to open it; then click on the Azure AD B2C Settings square on the main section of the page.
+Specifically, click on the B2C Tenant to open it; then click on the Azure AD B2C Settings tile on the main section of the page.
   * In the Azure Portal for the B2C Tenant, update the Application's Reply URL to the external IP address of the cluster's ingress controller to: https://<ingress controller IP>/users/auth/return.

 6. Collect the chart's dependencies: